-SUPPLEMENTARY INFORMATION AND DISCLOSURES REQUIRED ON REVISED SRC RULE 68 DECEMBER 31, 2022
+SUPPLEMENTARY INFORMATION AND DISCLOSURES R DECEMBER 31, 2022

-Philippine Securities and Exchange Commission (SEC) issued the amended Revised Securities Regulation Code Rule 68, which consolidates the two separate rules and labeled in the amendment as "Part I" and "Part II", respectively.
-It also prescribed the additional information and schedule requirements for issuers of securities to the public.
+Philippine Securities and Exchange Commission (SEC) issued the amended Revirules and labeled in the amendment as "Part I" and "Part II", respectively.
+It also securities to the public.

-Below are the additional information and schedules required by Revised SRC Rule 68, that are relevant to the Group.
-This information is presented for purposes of filing with the SEC and is not required part of the basic consolidated financial statements.
+Below are the additional information and schedules required by Revised SRC Ru of filing with the SEC and is not required part of the basic consolidated financial